luavela/luavela/docs/public/spec-sealing.rst

 Why recursively?
 Because if we have a link from an object marked as sealed to some local function, then this local object won't be sealed and GC can consider it as unreachable and will delete on the next garbage collection cycle.
 As a result, we will refer to a non-existent data.

-Important rules
+Important Rules
 ---------------

-Sealing is not manageable feature on the sandbox level, it has no Lua API and it is switched on by default.

 - All sealed objects should be read-only and unchangeable.
-- Do not change sealed object otherwise you will receive an error.
+- An attempt to change a sealed object will result in a run-time error.